The best way to grow your hair faster is…

 When it comes to brushing your hair, think: slow and gentle, to achieve that healthy and glossy hair look.

-Also, the brush you choose makes a difference to hair regrowth and getting healthier hair.
+Also, the brush you choose makes a difference to hair regrowth and getting a healthier hair.

 While a brush with metal bristles has its purpose, a wide-tooth comb, a detangling brush, or a paddle brush with rounded bristles are all better options for gently combing through knots and causing minimal breakage.